jaekwon/ephesus/README.md

 So who is the false prophet?
-I cannot accuse Mohammad of being a false prophet, because factually Islam is the fastest growing religion in the world, and muslims appear to be more devout than many western Christians!
+I cannot accuse Mohammad of being a false prophet, because factually Islam is the fastest growing religion in the world, and Muslims appear to be more devout than many western Christians!

 But at the risk of losing my head I will merely note that the beast "from the earth" does seem to associate with *radical* Islam; and that there appears to